sodiboo/URSL/README.md

 # Custom permutations

 "Custom permutations" are custom instructions that are declared using a permutation only, instead of URCL code.
-This allows you to give name to commonly used permutations, like ``nop``, ``dup``, ``pop``, etc
+This allows you to give names to commonly used permutations (like ``nop``, ``dup``, ``pop``, etc)

 Their syntax is just ``inst name [a b c] -> [a b c]`` where ``[a b c]`` is just any number of identifiers that are delimited by square brackets, and ``name`` is the instruction name.
-See [perm](#perm-a-b-c---c-a-b)
+See the instrinsic instruction ``perm`` for more information.
+That fucky header name doesn't work well in links, so if you expected to click that name, nope. scroll down like less than a page, you lazy goose.

-If you frequently use the same permutation, then a custom permutation declaration is usually more readable, and may also speed up compilation times (as their translations are cached when defined, but anonymous ``perm``s are compiled individually), but other than that it should behave identically to the anonymous permutation
+If you frequently use the same permutation, then a custom permutation declaration is usually more readable, but other than that it should behave identically to the anonymous permutation

 # Intrinsic instructions